Umbellularia: Modern usage

 The leaf has been used in cooking but contains large amounts of the toxic compound umbellulone, which causes methemoglobinemia.
 Umbellulone is absent from culinary bay leaves (Laurus nobilis).
 Umbellularia leaf imparts a somewhat stronger camphor/cinnamon flavor compared to the Mediterranean bay.

-Some modern-day foragers and wild food enthusiasts have adopted Native American practices regarding the edible roasted fruit, the bay nut.
+Some modern-day foragers and wild food enthusiasts have adopted Native American practices regarding the fruit, the bay nut, edible when roasted.

 Umbellularia californica is also used in woodworking.
 It is considered a tonewood, used to construct the backs and sides of acoustic guitars.
 The wood is very hard and fine, and is also made into bowls, spoons, and other small items and sold as "myrtlewood".
 It is also grown as an ornamental tree, both in its native area, and further north up the Pacific coast to Vancouver in Canada, and in western Europe.
 It can be planted as a hedge or windbreak.
 It is occasionally used for firewood.

 According to a modern Miwok recipe for acorn soup, "it is essential that you add a generous amount of California laurel" when storing acorns to dry, to keep insects away from the acorns.

 One popular use for the leaves is to put them between the bed mattresses to get rid of, or prevent, flea infestations.

 The wood is used as lumber in furniture making, especially highly figured specimens.